torvalds/linux/Documentation/hwmon/sht3x.rst

 There is only one option configurable by means of sht3x_data:

-   high or low accuracy.
-High accuracy is used by default and using it is strongly recommended.
+   repeatability: high repeatability is used by default and using it is strongly recommended.

 Even if sht3x sensor supports clock-strech(blocking mode) and non-strench